ripienaar/free-for-dev/README.md

 ## Tools for Teams and Collaboration

+  * [Bitwarden](https://bitwarden.com) — The easiest and safest way for individuals, teams, and business organizations to store, share, and sync sensitive data.
   * [cally.com](https://cally.com/) — Find the perfect time and date for a meeting.
 Simple to use, works great for small and large groups.
   * [Discord](https://discordapp.com/) — Chat with public/private Rooms & VoIP Service.
 Free for unlimited users.
   * [evernote.com](https://evernote.com/) — Tool for organizing information.
 Share your notes and work together with others